• Target level of study

 Neuroscience

-This training addresses the major physio-pathological functions of the nervous system.
-It focuses on fundamental aspects of neurobiology and neurophysiology, and addresses molecular, cellular and integrated aspects of neuronal communication and the integration of synaptic signals at the basis of an individual's behavior.
-These different aspects are treated in the context of normal and pathological functioning of the nervous system.
-The courses will cover the latest conceptual and technological advances in neuroscience, as well as recent advances in the understanding and treatment of major neurological and psychiatric diseases.
-Particular attention will be given to explaining and presenting the crucial interconnections between basic, translational and clinical research in the development of innovative therapies.
+This course covers the major physio-pathological functions of the nervous system.
+It focuses on fundamental aspects of neurobiology and neurophysiology, and addresses molecular, cellular, and integrated aspects of neuronal communication and synaptic signal integration underlying individual behavior.
+These different aspects are discussed in the context of normal and pathological functioning of the nervous system.
+The course will cover the latest conceptual and technological advances in neuroscience, as well as recent progress in the understanding and treatment of major neurological and psychiatric diseases.
+Particular attention will be given to explaining and presenting the crucial interconnections between fundamental, translational, and clinical research in the development of innovative therapies.

-The multi-scale interdisciplinary research used in modern Bio-Health requires that people working in the field be trained in a wide range of disciplines.
-In this sense, the "Sciences for Human Health (SH2)" pathway provides a new training curriculum within a higher education institution for young scientists, ranging from Master to PhD, while bringing together people with different backgrounds.
+The interdisciplinary, multi-scale research used in modern bio-health requires those working in the field to be trained in a wide range of disciplines.
+In this sense, the "Sciences for Human Health (SH2)" program offers a new training curriculum within a higher education institution for young scientists, ranging from master's to doctoral degrees, while bringing together people from different backgrounds.

-Based on this observation, the program (SH2) implements a dual curriculum in medicine and biology, in order to train future leaders, scientists and health professionals in the field of Bio-health.
-The program provides a solid foundation in key disciplines and creates close links between education and research.
+Based on this observation, the program (SH2) implements a dual degree program in medicine and biology, in order to train future leaders, scientists, and healthcare professionals in the field of Bio-Health.
+The program provides students with a solid foundation in key disciplines and creates close links between education and research.

-This training is intended for students from sciences and technologies closely related to the health field (physicians, pharmacists, odontologists).
+This training program is intended for students from science and technology backgrounds who work closely with the healthcare sector (doctors, pharmacists, dentists).

 Examples of teaching units: